 Any discussion of change at Congregation Habonim involves understanding Habonim’s origins and traditions.
-In Habonim’s 76 years, there have certainly been changes.
+Since our inception in 1939, there have certainly been changes.
 Depending on your perspective, you might welcome, accept, or question these changes.
-But what is true, and also important, is that there has always been a continuity at Habonim, and that the goal of its original founders is not really different from the goal of those who are here today - to build and sustain a congregation and to make an impact on the Upper West Side neighborhood and on the community-at-large.
+But what is true, and also important, is that there has always been a continuity at Habonim, and that the goal of our original founders is not really different from the goal of those who are here today - to build and sustain a congregation and to make an impact on the Upper West Side neighborhood and on the community-at-large.

 Habonim was founded in November 1939, exactly one year after Kristallnacht.
 It was the intention of Rabbi Hugo Hahn and other founding members to create a place of worship here in New York City which reflected the style of worship they and other German refugees had been accustomed to in their native country.

 As such, we immediately experienced success in drawing people in, largely because we fulfilled the needs of our members by providing a familiar home in a foreign country.
 In 1944, we joined the Reform movement.
 In 1995, we affiliated with the Conservative movement.
 From the beginning, and continuing to today, our congregants did not live specifically on the Upper West Side or near Lincoln Center, but came from all over the City and surrounding areas.

 In the late 1940’s, Rabbi Hahn located a piece of property, which we purchased, located at 44 West 66th Street.
 Construction of our building began about five years later, and in 1958, Habonim had its own permanent home.